 \section{Abstract}

 We examine the dynamics of an ensemble of phase oscillators that are divided in $k$ sets, with time-delayed coupling interactions {\em only} between oscillators in different sets or partitions.
-The network of interactions thus form a $k-$partite graph.
-We observe a variety of phase-locked states that include, in addition to the in-phase fully synchronized solution, a variety of splay cluster solutions; all oscillators within a partition are synchronised and the phase differences between oscillators in different partitions are multiples of $2\pi/k$.
+The network of interactions thus forms a $k-$partite graph.
+A variety of phase-locked states are observed; these include, in addition to the fully synchronized in-phase solution, splay cluster solutions in which all oscillators within a partition are synchronised and the phase differences between oscillators in different partitions are multiples of $2\pi/k$.
 Such solutions exist independent of the delay and we determine the generalised stability criteria for the existence of these phase-locked solutions for the $k-$partite system.
-With increase in time-delay, there is an increase in multistability: the above generic solutions coexist with a number of other partially synchronized solutions.
-We apply the Ott-Antonsen ansatz for the special case of a symmetric $k-$partite graph to obtain a single time-delayed differential equation for the attracting synchronization manifold.
-The agreement with numerical results for the specific case of oscillators on a tripartite lattice (the $k=3$ case) is excellent.
+With increase in time-delay, there is an increase in multistability, the generic solutions coexisting with a number of other partially synchronized solutions.
+The Ott-Antonsen ansatz is applied for the special case of a symmetric $k-$partite graph to obtain a single time-delayed differential equation for the attracting synchronization manifold.
+Agreement with numerical results for the specific case of oscillators on a tripartite lattice (the $k=3$ case) is excellent.